Canada City Guide

 Frequently asked questions

 Active, diverse, and underrated.
-Toronto's combination of Bay Street finance money, tech sector growth, and genuine cosmopolitan culture creates a large market.
-Less competition than New York or London, similar income levels.
+Bay Street financial salaries, Shopify tech money, and genuinely cosmopolitan culture create a large market.
+Less competition than New York or London — similar income levels.

-Yorkville for the most upscale dining and shopping, King West for the active bar scene, The Annex for a more intellectual crowd, and Rosedale for the highest net worth (though they're more private).
+Yorkville for the most upscale dining, King West for the most active social scene, The Annex for a more intellectual atmosphere, and Rosedale for the highest net worth.